benedictwaweru/trading_app/README.md

-﻿# Digital Trading Platform with Django and React
+﻿# Digital Trading Platform with Django and RabbitMQ